-I remind you that if there is any issue you need to raise with the clerk following the questions I asked, please do not discuss it with the other members of the jury.
-The clerk of court will come to speak to you shortly and you can raise any problem, privately, with the clerk.
+I remind you that if there is any issue you need to raise with the clerk following the questions I asked, please do not discuss it with the other members of the jury or the substitutes.
+The jury attendant will arrange for you to speak privately with the clerk of court with whom you can raise any problem, confidentially.

-Now will you please go to the jury room.
-You can leave any coats and bags there if you wish.
-When you return to court I will give you an explanation of how the trial will work and some further guidance to help you follow the trial.
+In a moment I will adjourn the court and we will disconnect.
+When we resume in a few minutes I will give you an explanation of how the trial will work and some further guidance to help you follow the trial